-Agile maturity and benchmarking models.
-I have a problem where they are used for comparison of where a team should be in their agile practices adoption; a one size fits all approach where teams must conform or they aren’t doing ‘agile right’.
+I have a problem where Agile maturity and benchmarking models are used for comparison of where a team should be in their agile practices adoption; a one size fits all approach where teams must conform or they aren’t doing ‘agile right’.
 This approach is a fixed repeatable answer that conveniently ignores the question.

 What value is a benchmark against other teams in other organisations, situations and contexts? agile is not a fixed plan of progression, nothing is that easy.
 We can’t distill a process of innovation, which is supported by a set of values and principles, into a rote adoption model.